Learning to Simulate Tree-Branch Dynamics for Manipulation: Introduction

 In general, the goal of an inverse inference approach is to estimate the latent parameters of a physical phenomenon based on its observed effects and subsequently to forecast future system behaviour.
 A subclass of this model, commonly known as simulation-based inference, leverages high fidelity simulations to implicitly define a statistical model and perform the inference through either frequentist or Bayesian paradigms.
 The parameters themselves may not necessarily have any physical meaning \cite{cranmer2020frontier}; moreover, the objective of the estimation is to predict a useful outcome rather than to accurately estimate the true parameters \cite{heiden2022probabilistic}.
-Furthermore, probabilistic inference approaches allow for capturing the uncertainty in these variables and the accompanying effects; therefore, they are considered a de-facto standard for applications with practical significance, particularly within robotics.

 A broad outline of our workflow is as follows: to begin with, we capture the branch geometry with crude spring abstractions using purpose-built simulations executed on massively parallel, GPU based, black-box simulators.
 Next, we actively probe the real branches to measure the observed effects of forces.
-While individual twigs are rigid by nature, the additional degrees of freedom incurred due to the joint dynamics of coupled branches makes the problem non-linear and high dimensional.
+While individual twigs are rigid by nature, the additional degrees of freedom incurred due to the dynamics of coupled branches makes the problem non-linear and high dimensional.
 We consider the measured deformation trajectories from the real world as i.i.d samples from a ground truth distribution.
 Finally, guided by a Bayesian model, we use a probabilistic inference algorithm to infer the posterior density of spring parameters and to predict the branch deformation behaviour.